 We are part of the Institute of Botany of the Czech Academy of Sciences.
 Our history goes back to 1955.
 By 2016, we comprised one department with the common name the Department of Vegetation Ecology, where paleoecology had traditional place.
-The separate Laboratory of Paleoecology was established in 2017.
-At present, we comprise two working units: the Department of Vegetation Ecology and the Laboratory of Paleoecology, which cooperate closely.
+The separate Department of Paleoecology was established in 2017.
+At present, we comprise two working units: the Department of Vegetation Ecology and the Department of Paleoecology, which cooperate closely.

 Our main focus is basic and applied research in vegetation ecology, especially the long-term development and short-term dynamics of ecosystems and the interaction between human societies and nature.
 Our research connects several natural scientific and humanistic disciplines in order to study changes in species composition and biodiversity.

 Part of both departments we have two laboratories for the analysis of soil samples and the processing of paleoecological samples.
 These services are available also for external use.

 Institute of Botany and Zoology, Faculty of Sciences, Masaryk University in Brno Long-term dynamics of vegetation and environment in central Europe